boudarbala/zevals/README.md

 - Utilities for wrapping your existing user message-handling logic into an agent that can be easily tested
 - Very simple, extensible design, with no assumptions about how you will use the library
 - Facilities for benchmarking using popular benchmarks like tau-bench
-- (Optionally) integrates with any LLM provider via LangChain
+- (Optionally) integrates with any LLM provider via LangChain or Vercel AI SDK
-- (Optionally) integrates with Braintrust's autoeval scorers
+- (Optionally) integrates with Braintrust's autoevals scorers
 - As type-safe as practically possible

 ## Assertions

-Zevals provies a few ways to assert that your agent did what it was supposed to do.
+Zevals provides a few ways to assert that your agent did what it was supposed to do.
 Most notably, you can run assertions on the tool calls made by your agents:

 ```typescript
 import zevals from '@zevals/core';